Advisory Committees.

 Before Project HOPE, Dr. Howe held the Distinguished Chair in Health Policy at The University of Texas Health Science Center at San Antonio and had served as the Center’s chief executive for fifteen years, providing leadership to the University’s Medical School, Dental School, Nursing School, Graduate School of Biomedical Sciences, School of Allied Health Sciences, and Doctor of Pharmacy programs.
 Dr. Howe is board certified in both internal medicine and cardiovascular disease and was a tenured professor in the University’s Department of Medicine.

 Dr. Howe earned a Doctor of Medicine from Boston University School of Medicine in 1969 and a bachelor’s degree from Amherst.
 He served two years in the Army Medical Corps and later completed the Health Systems Management Program at Harvard Business School.
-Dr. Howe is chair of the Harvard College Board of Overseers Committee to Visit the Medical School and School of Dental Medicine.
+Dr. Howe is the former chair of the Harvard College Board of Overseers Committee to Visit the Medical School and School of Dental Medicine.

 Christine S. Hunter, MD, MED ’80, CAS ’80